Logotyp Jordbruksverket

 Withdrawing the registration

 If you want the variety to be de-registered before it expires, you can apply for surrendering.
 You can also withdraw an application for registration.
 It is permitted to market seed of a variety until and including 30 June the third year after registration has surrendered.
-You can apply for this at the same time as you apply to surrender the variety.
+You must apply for this at the same time as you apply to surrender the variety.

 Fruit and berry varieties